invernizzi/Chrisper/README.md

 Install
 -------

-The only dependency is "detex", which you can install on a Debian derivative system with:
+The only dependencies are "detex", which you can install on a Debian derivative system with:

     sudo apt-get install texlive-extra-utils

+and "nltk", which you can install with:

+    sudo pip install nltk

 If you want to be fancy and have the (optional) colored output,